gluster/redant/README.md

 lengthy commands to be typed out everytime.
 Check out the README.md at the link [Tools-README](./tools/README.md)

-## Those looking to get into the action of migratingtest cases.
+## Those looking to get into the action of migrating test cases.

 Please refer the doc : [migratingTC.md](./docs/BP/migratingTC.md)